acailic/acailic.github.io/_notes/aws-cda-review-12.md

 • SMS messages
 • Mobile Notifications
 ### SNS integrates with a lot of AWS services
-• Many AWS services can send data directly to SNS for notifications
+- Many AWS services can send data directly to SNS for notifications
-• CloudWatch (for alarms)
+- CloudWatch (for alarms)
-• Auto Scaling Groups notifications
+- Auto Scaling Groups notifications
-• Amazon S3 (on bucket events)
+- Amazon S3 (on bucket events)
-• CloudFormation (upon state changes => failed to build, etc)
+- CloudFormation (upon state changes => failed to build, etc)
-• Etc…
+- center of aws
 ### AWS SNS – How to publish
-• Topic Publish (using the SDK)
+- Topic Publish (using the SDK)
 • Create a topic
 • Create a subscription (or many)
 • Publish to the topic
-• Direct Publish (for mobile apps SDK)
+- Direct Publish (for mobile apps SDK)
 • Create a platform application
 • Create a platform endpoint
 • Publish to the platform endpoint
 • Works with Google GCM, Apple APNS, Amazon ADM…
 ### Amazon SNS – Security
-• Encryption:
+- Encryption:
 • In-flight encryption using HTTPS API
 • At-rest encryption using KMS keys
 • Client-side encryption if the client wants to perform encryption/decryption itself
-• Access Controls: IAM policies to regulate access to the SNS API
+- Access Controls: IAM policies to regulate access to the SNS API
 • SNS Access Policies (similar to S3 bucket policies)
-• Useful for cross-account access to SNS topics
+- Useful for cross-account access to SNS topics
 • Useful for allowing other services ( S3…) to write to an SNS topic
 ### SNS + SQS: Fan Out
 • Push once in SNS, receive in all SQS queues that are subscribers